thanm/cabi-testgen/README.md

 Rudimentary test harness for C-ABI testing.
 Randomly generates functions with interesting signatures (mix of arrays, scalars, structs) plus code to call it with specific values.
 The resulting program (when run) includes code to call each test function and verify that values are being passed/received properly.

-This can be used "as is" or one half of the test (caller or callee) with a "good" compiler and the other half with a "suspect" compiler, then test to see if the suspect compiler is doing things correctly.
+This can be used "as is" or by building one half of the test (caller or callee) with a "good" compiler and the other half with a "suspect" compiler, then test to see if the suspect compiler is doing things correctly.

 ## What the generated code looks like